Solar Power Facts from Solar Energy Experts

 Power of the Sun

 The sun has the potential to power the earth for the foreseeable future without any problems.
-The sun provides more power than the world uses in a year in one hour of sunlight.
+The sun provides more power than the world uses in one year with a single hour of sunlight.
 While solar technology may not capture all of this energy quite yet, the solar industry works tirelessly to increase technology efficiency and storage capacity.

 Cost of Climate Change